 Google, one of the most recognizable companies on the planet has unveiled its new logo for the sixth time in the company’s history.
-The search engine giant has gone through a major restructuring last month – this moves is parallel to the changes currently going in the company and in the wider world of technology.
+The search engine giant has gone through a major restructuring last month – this move is parallel to the changes currently going in the company and in the wider world of technology.

 In a blog postthe company announced, “Google has changed a lot over the past 17 years—from the range of our products to the evolution of their look and feel.
 And today we’re changing things up once again:”